igorua/commercetools-demo-site/README.md

 ## Phase 4: Enter or Import Categories

+> First of all: Think well about which scope of the catalog you want to edit products for.
+Empty categories are not impressive.

+> As of March 2016 there is a layout bug with long description texts.
+Stay concise.

 TODO add detailed tips

 > Attention: The SUNRISE webshop does only periodically refresh the category tree from the platform.
 To force refresh, restart the Heroku app.